prosekit/prosekit/website/guide/integrations/vue.md

 ## `useEditor`

 Retrieves the current editor instance within a `ProseKit` component.
-If you pass `{update: true}`, it will trigger a re-render when the editor state changes.

 ```ts
 const editor = useEditor()
 ```

+If you pass `{ update: true }`, it will trigger a re-render when the editor state changes.

 ```ts
 const editor = useEditor({ update: true })
 ```

+This is usefull if you want to update the UI based on the current editor state.
+For example, you can calculate the word count of the document after every change.
+Check out [vue-word-counter](/examples/vue-word-counter) for a complete implementation.

 ## `useExtension`